BreitBits/BreitBits/README.md

 ## ABOUT
 ### INTERESTS🚀
-My formation is MG Psychology and the basics in Web Developer.
+My formation is MG Psychology and MG in digital Didactical Learning on the basics in Web Developer.
-I´m interested in continue learning in the skin of any company to grow in the skills programming.
+I´m interested in continue support any project to grow in the skills programming.
 I´d like Collaborate with projects linked to Solutions in:

 - Mental Health Coaching for Programmers🤹‍♀️